Scada-Hacker/EmacsWindowManager/How To Navigate.md

 The following is a list of commands and add-ons for navigating and controlling Emacs as a window manager.

-1. I recommend installing multiterm.
+1. Install multiterm.
+This will allow you to spawn multiple terminals